WalletConnect/walletconnect-docs/docs/reactnative/web3modal/dapp-usage.md

 ## Add Connect Button

-Add our pre-built button component in your app to open/close connection and account modals.
-Alternatively, use your own button along with [useWeb3Modal](#useweb3modal) hook.
+Add our pre-built button component in your dapp to open/close connection and account modals.
+Alternatively, use your own button along with the [useWeb3Modal](#useweb3modal) hook.

 ```javascript
 import { Web3Modal, Web3Button } from '@web3modal/react-native'